tahershaker/Learning-Kubernetes/2. Kubernetes Cluster Architecture - Components & high-lelve Main Objects/README.md

 A Kubernetes Pod is the smallest kubernetes object that can be created in a kubernetes cluster.
 In kubernetes, containers runs inside a Pod object and not directly on the kubernetes infrastructure.
 A Kubernetes Pod is a way to provide Kubernetes tha ability to deploy, manage and maintain the container running in the environment.
 A Pod can run one or more container indie of it and it provides the networking and the storage required by this container(s).
 When ever we are talking about a Pod in Kubernetes, it is most likely referring to the container running inside of this Pod.

-Referring to Kubernetes official documentation [_Referenced Below_], `Kubernetes Pods:`:
+> _Reference_
-> - Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.
+> - _Pods are the smallest deployable units of computing that you can create and manage in Kubernetes._<sup>Reference [5](#References)</sup>
-> - A Pod (as in a pod of whales or pea pod) is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
+> - _A Pod (as in a pod of whales or pea pod) is a group of one or more containers, with shared storage and network resources, and a specification for how to run the containers.
 A Pod's contents are always co-located and co-scheduled, and run in a shared context.
-A Pod models an application-specific "logical host": it contains one or more application containers which are relatively tightly coupled.
+A Pod models an application-specific "logical host": it contains one or more application containers which are relatively tightly coupled._<sup>Reference [5](#References)</sup>

 ---

+### Kubernetes Deployment (high-level)